The

 these six words,

-indeed, the vocation of every Christian at all times, in every place,
+as Catholics, indeed, the vocation of every Christian at all times,

-have had St. John tell them that he was the Christ, the Awaited One,
+The people would have had St. John tell them that he was the Christ,

-and had St. John yielded to this inducement to anoint himself the Messiah
+the Awaited One, and had St. John yielded to this inducement to anoint

-and not the one preparing His way what increase John would
+himself the Messiah and not the one preparing His way what

-of the King, the Herald becomes unnecessary.
-Those that gathered around
+At the coming of the King, the Herald becomes unnecessary.
+Those that

-him in great multitudes would go to another, to the King Himself
+gathered around him in great multitudes would go to another, to the

-and the herald would fall to the side, his voice would cease, and to
+King Himself and the herald would fall to the side, his voice would

 Such humility!

-still: the King kneels before the Herald and is
+But greater humility still: the King kneels before the

 I